Khovanov complexes of rational tangles: A matrix action on the Bigradings of the minimal complexes

 As such, the bigrading information of $\Kb{5,1,2}$ is given by

 Calculating these, we find

-As expected from the previous calculation, we find that the subobject with the lowest bigrading has quantum grading $-16$ and homological height $-6$.
-By examining Figure~\ref{fig-82-dot-diag} we see that bigrading information of the other subobjects in the complex are accounted for. \end{example}
+By examining Figure~\ref{fig-82-dot-diag} we see that bigrading information of the subobjects in the complex are accounted for. \end{example}

-Before saying anything further, let us prove the result. \\ \\ \emph{Proof of Theorem~\ref{thm-mat-actions}:} We will prove that $\Psi(\Kb{\phi(r)\sigma_1})$ is given by $\Psi(\Kb{\phi(r)})R_{\pm}$.
+\emph{Proof of Theorem~\ref{thm-mat-actions}:} We will prove that $\Psi(\Kb{\phi(r)\sigma_1})$ is given by $\Psi(\Kb{\phi(r)})A_{\pm}$.
 (The proof of the other claim is analogous.)
 Let $T$ be a positive rational tangle, and consider $\Kb{T}$.
 Adding $[1]$ to $T$ is the same as multiplying the corresponding braid by $\sigma_1$.
 We will prove the claim by examining how the bigradings of the subobjects in $\Kb{T}$ influence the bigradings of the subobjects in $\Kb{T + [1]}$.
 By doing this we will be able to express the bigrading information of $\Kb{T+ [1]}$ in terms of $\Kb{T}$.

-From Theorem~\ref{thm-main} we can uniquely split the morphism string of $\Kb{T}$ into subwords in $\left\{ c, c',d,d',r\Box,r\Box s,\Box s \right\}$.
-We can account for all the subobjects in $\Kb{T + [1]}$ by accounting for the subobjects created by each subword of $\Kb{T}$, though when we do this we need to be careful not to over-count or miss any subobjects.
+From Theorem~\ref{thm-main} we can uniquely split the morphism string of $\Kb{T}$ into subwords in $\left\{ c, c',d,d',s'\Box,s'\Box s,\Box s \right\}$.
+We can account for all the subobjects in $\Kb{T + [1]}$ by accounting for the subobjects created from each subword of $\Kb{T}$, though when we do this we need to be careful not to over-count or miss any subobjects.

-As in the last section, we construct $\Kb{T+[1]}$ from $\Kb{T}$ using the `addition' planar arc diagram $D$.
-That is, $\Kb{T+[1]} = \Kb{D(T,[1])} = D(\Kb{T},\Kb{1})$.
+As in the last section, construct $\Kb{T+[1]}$ from $\Kb{T}$ using the `addition' planar arc diagram $D$.
 Let us further assume that the orientation of the crossing being added is positive.
-(So we will need to show the bigradings change in a manner described by the action of $R_+$.)
+(So we will need to show the bigradings change in a manner described by the action of $A_+$.)

-Theorem~\ref{thm-main} tells us that a word in the morphism string of $\Kb{T}$ of the form $r\Box s$ is transformed to $rb'\boxdot b s$.
+Theorem~\ref{thm-main} tells us that a word in the morphism string of $\Kb{T}$ of the form $s'\Box s$ is transformed to $s'b'\boxdot b s$.
 (In this instance $\Box$ is an alternating word in $\{ a,a',b,b'\}$.)
 Let us recall the proof.
-The complex associated to $r\Box s$ has the form
+The complex associated to $s'\Box s$ has the form

 This consists of $n$ $\miniinf$ subobjects and $2$ $\minizero$ subobjects.

 Recall that when $[1]$ is positively oriented, $\Kb{1} = \bullet \rightarrow \underline{\miniinf}_{(1)} \longrightarrow \minizero_{(2)} \rightarrow \bullet$.
 Hence when $D(\Kb{T},\Kb{1})$ is constructed, the previous complex segment gives rise to the following complex segment.